 The History of Briar Cliff

-After this showing of community support, significant events followed in rapid succession.
-On Sept.
-18, 1930, the college, named Briar Cliff after the hill on which it is located, was dedicated.
-Four days later, 25 women started classes in Heelan Hall, the only building on campus.
+The College was dedicated on Sept.
+18, 1930, and named Briar Cliff — after the hill on which it is located.
+Four days later, 25 women started classes in Heelan Hall, then the only building on campus.

 In 1937, Briar Cliff's two-year education program was expanded to four years.
 The subsequent years saw rapid growth in the student population and the campus.
 In 1965, fifty-five men were admitted to the College; and Briar Cliff formally became a coeducational college in 1966 with the admission of 150 full-time male students.
 In addition to its liberal arts and sciences curriculum, the College added professional programs to serve the needs of its students.

 The innovative “Weekend College” program started in the fall of 1979, and became the basis for the University’s successful adult degree completion programs.
 In 1980, Briar Cliff added a Bachelor of Science in Nursing (BSN) program, soon recognized as one of the region’s strongest.
 Master’s programs were implemented in the summer of 2001, and the college officially became a University on June 1, 2001.
 The first online courses were offered to students in 2006, as part of the degree completion program.
 The University’s first doctoral degree, a Doctorate of Nurse Practitioner (DNP) program, was introduced in 2013.
 The groundbreaking of Heelan Hall, 1929

 Over the years, Briar Cliff adjusted to growth in students and academic programs by expanding its physical campus.
 A fourth-story wing was added to Heelan Hall in 1948; and the Bishop Mueller Library and Chapel of Our Lady of Grace were built in 1959.